MetaBeeAI/MetaBeeAI/metabeeai_llm/README.md

 ## Overview

-The pipeline processes PDF documents (already converted to JSON chunks) and answers a predefined set of questions about primate welfare, experimental design, study populations, and findings.
+The pipeline processes PDF documents (already converted to JSON chunks) and answers a predefined set of questions about experimental design, study populations, methodologies, and findings.
 Users primarily interact with the system by modifying the `questions.yml` file.

 ### Key Features